pelayoarbues/quartz/content/notes/literature-notes/Articles/Staying on the Path to High Performing Teams..md

 ---
 author: [[lethain.com]]
-title: "'Staying on the Path to High Performing Teams.'"
+title: 'Staying on the Path to High Performing Teams.'
 tags:
 - articles
 - literature-note